Prerequisites for VLAN Trunks

 In a network of Cisco devices connected through IEEE 802.1Q trunks, the devices maintain one spanning-tree instance for each VLAN allowed on the trunks.
 Non-Cisco devices might support one spanning-tree instance for all VLANs.

 When you connect a Cisco device to a non-Cisco device through an IEEE 802.1Q trunk, the Cisco device combines the spanning-tree instance of the VLAN of the trunk with the spanning-tree instance of the non-Cisco IEEE 802.1Q device.
 However, spanning-tree information for each VLAN is maintained by Cisco devices separated by a cloud of non-Cisco IEEE 802.1Q devices.
-The non-Cisco IEEE 802.1Q cloud separating the Cisco device is treated as a single trunk link between the devices.
+The non-Cisco IEEE 802.1Q cloud separating the Cisco devices is treated as a single trunk link between the devices.